CalculusWithJulia/CalculusWithJulia.github.io/quick-notes.md

 Pkg.add("SomePackageName")
 ```

+These notes have an accompanying package, `CalculusWithJulia`, that when installed, as above, also installs most of the necessary packages to perform the examples.

-The `CalculusWithJulia` package must be installed this way in order to be used.
-Packages need only be installed once, but loaded into each session for which they will be used.
+Packages need only be installed once, but they must be loaded into *each* session for which they will be used.

 ```
 using CalculusWithJulia
 ```

+Packages can also be loaded through `import PackageName`.
+Importing does not add the exported objects of a function into the namespace, so is used when there are possible name collisions.

 ## Types